 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Folly Beach has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Folly Beach has few renters and college students.
 But the biggest reason it is quieter in Folly Beach than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Folly Beach may be for you.

 Folly Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Folly Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Folly Beach does not have a public transit system used by locals to get to and from work.

-The per capita income in Folly Beach in 2022 was $61,847, which is wealthy relative to South Carolina and the nation.
-This equates to an annual income of $247,388 for a family of four.
-However, Folly Beach contains both very wealthy and poor people as well.
+The per capita income in Folly Beach in 2022 was $82,963, which is wealthy relative to South Carolina and the nation.
+This equates to an annual income of $331,852 for a family of four.

 The people who call Folly Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Folly Beach residents report their race to be White.
-Important ancestries of people in Folly Beach include German, Irish, English, Italian, and Scottish.
+The greatest number of Folly Beach residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Folly Beach include English, German, Irish, Swedish, and Scottish.

 The most common language spoken in Folly Beach is English.
 Other important languages spoken here include Italian and Polish.